OmarBedawi/my_first_e-store/README.md

 ### Information Architecture
 #### Overview
-E-Book Store works with a relational database using SQL.
+E-Store works with a relational database using SQL.
 The reason behind this choice is because users can't directly add items to the database which would have wildly unknown values.
 All orders would follow the same structure which is where the users have most control over what is inputted.